 Two persons sentenced for breaching compulsory quarantine order

-The first case involved a man aged 62, who was issued a compulsory quarantine order stating that he must conduct quarantine at home for 14 days.
-Before the expiry of the quarantine order, he left the place of quarantine on June 11, 2020, without reasonable excuse nor permission given by an authorised officer.
-He was charged with contravening sections 8(1) and 8(5) of the Regulation and was sentenced by the Kowloon City Magistrates' Courts today to immediate imprisonment for 14 days.
+The first case involved a man aged 65, who was earlier issued a compulsory quarantine order stating that he must conduct quarantine at home for 14 days.
+Before the expiry of the quarantine order, he left the place of quarantine on March 31, 2020, without reasonable excuse nor permission given by an authorised officer and was stopped by an immigration officer at the Hong Kong-Zhuhai-Macao Bridge Control Point.
+He was charged with contravening Sections 8(4) and 8(5) of the Regulation and was sentenced by the Fanling Magistrates' Courts today to immediate imprisonment for 14 days.

-A spokesman for the Department of Health said the sentences send a clear message to the community that breaching a compulsory quarantine order is a criminal offence that the Government will not tolerate, and solemnly reminded the public to comply with the Regulation.
-As of today, a total of 95 persons have been convicted by the courts for breaching compulsory quarantine orders and have received sentences including immediate imprisonment for up to 14 weeks or a fine of $15,000.
+A spokesman for the Department of Health said the sentence sends a clear message to the community that breaching a compulsory quarantine order is a criminal offence that the Government will not tolerate, and solemnly reminded the public to comply with the Regulation.
+As of today, a total of 109 persons have been convicted by the courts for breaching compulsory quarantine orders and have received sentences including immediate imprisonment for up to 14 weeks or a fine of up to $15,000.
 The spokesman reiterated that resolute actions will be taken against anyone who has breached the relevant regulations.